checkstyle-addons/checkstyle-addons/_includes/pages/matrix-detail-notes.md

 ### M. {{ site.name }}

 {{ site.name }} features a build process that actually tries running the compiled checks against every single Checkstyle runtime ([example log file](https://travis-ci.org/{{ site.github }}/jobs/78284770#L353)).
-Since we have very [high test coverage](https://coveralls.io/builds/3457153), the fact that all unit tests complete successfully against a Checkstyle runtime is significant. {{ site.name }} also includes a reflection-based component that smoothes over the API differences between Checkstyle versions, so that we have full compatibility with every recent Checkstyle version.
+Since we have very [high test coverage](https://coveralls.io/builds/3457153), the fact that all unit tests complete successfully against a Checkstyle runtime is significant. {{ site.name }} also includes a reflection-based component that smoothes over the API differences between Checkstyle versions, so that we have full compatibility with almost every recent Checkstyle version.

 <a name="n" class="csa-offset-anchor"/>